K-Rintaro/doppelganger-license/README.md

 ‼CAUTION: 1.doppelganger-license cannot consider about contradiction of license.
           2.Please choose license by yourself if you need to do dual-licensing.

-ALL YOU NEED TO IS:
+ALL YOU NEED TO DO IS:
 ------------------------------------------------------------
 ⛓Add dependencies.txt in your software.
 ```